SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 The synth terminology used in SFe version 4.0 is broadly the same as the E-mu® SF2.04 standard, with these additions:

-- AWE64 - The successor to the famous AWE32, added things like waveguide synthesis.
+- AWE64 - The successor to the famous AWE32, adding features such as waveguide synthesis.
 Used the EMU8000 synthesizer chip, like the preceding AWE32.
 Available in "Value" or "Gold" versions.
 - DAHDSR - Stands for Delay, attack, hold, decay, sustain, release.
 The six-step envelope system used in SF and SFe.
 - EMU10K1 - The successor to the EMU8000, designed by E-mu® for the Creative Labs SB Live!.
 - EMU10K2 - An update to the EMU10K1, designed by E-mu® for the Creative Labs SB Audigy.
 - EMU20K1 - The successor to the EMU10K2, designed by E-mu® for the Creative Labs SB X-Fi.
 - EMU20K2 - An update to the EMU20K1, please refer [here](https://en.wikipedia.org/wiki/Sound_Blaster_X-Fi) for information on SB X-Fi cards that include it.
 - Hold - The portion of the DAHDSR envelope after the attack portion, but before the decay portion starts.
+- Legacy sound card - A Sound Blaster® (or other sound card) that uses a hardware MIDI synthesiser capable of using banks in the SoundFont® format.
 - ROM samples - Obsolete feature used in legacy sound cards, most modern SF2 files do not use this feature.
+- Sharp - Said of a tone that is higher in pitch than another reference tone.
+- SB - Abbreviation of "Sound Blaster®".
+For example, "SB X-Fi".

-- Sound Blaster® Live! — The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.
+- Sound Blaster® Live! - The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.
 - Sound Blaster® Audigy - The successor to the SB Live!, containing the EMU10K2 chip.
 - Sound Blaster® X-Fi - The successor to the SB Audigy, containing the EMU20K1 or EMU20K2 chip.
 Supports 24-Bit SoundFont® 2 files (2.04).

-- Synth - Abbreviation of "Synthesiser," see "Synthesiser" in the 2.04 specification for more information.
+- Synth - Abbreviation of "Synthesiser," see "Synthesiser" in the SF2.04 specification for more information.

-- Version 3 - Refers to Werner SF3, a small upgrade to Soundfont® 2.04 created by Werner Schweer to allow an open source compression solution for SF programs (usually ogg, but can be any format).

-- Version 4 - This new specification, based on SoundFont® 2.04 and Werner SF3, with a set of new features making it more realistic.
-Not to be confused with the unofficial Cognitone .sf4 file format, which is an incompatible variant of Werner SF3.

 These changes:

 - Articulation - Modulation of available parameters and usage of extra samples to produce expressive musical notes.
 - Case-insensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as identical.
 - Case-sensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as distinct.
 - Downloadable - SF version 2, 3 or SFe file obtained from the internet.
 (Old meaning referred to the obsolete ROM system)
 - MIDI Bank - Groups of up to 128 presets, which can be selected by the two MIDI "Bank Select" control changes (CC00 and CC32).

 And these removals: